5 Friendliest Hamster Breeds: Pictures, Facts, & History

 Origin: | Siberia, Mongolia, Kazakhstan, and Manchuria |

-The Winter White hamster is one of three Russian Dwarf hamster breeds and has a brownish-gray coat, but in the winter, the coat changes to cream or white, hence the name.
-Being from Russia, the coat color changes and acts as camouflage to protect them from predators in the snow.
+The Winter White hamster has a brownish-gray coat, but in the winter, the coat changes to cream or white, hence the name.
+The coat color changes and acts as camouflage to protect them from predators in the snow.
 They are considered high-energy and sociable little creatures, making them ideal, friendly pets.
-They are easy to tame and are suitable for first-time hamster owners.
-These hamsters are docile and not considered territorial, making them perfect to pair with other friendly hamsters.
+They are relatively easy to tame and are suitable for first-time hamster owners.

 These hamsters are known as “pocket pets” due to their small size, and they have a short tail that disappears when they sit.
 They can interbreed with other similar hamster species, and it isn’t easy to find a purebred, depending on where you live.
-Nonetheless, they are full of personality and are extremely vocal.
+Nonetheless, they are full of personality.

-Another part of the Russian Dwarf breed, the Campbell’s Dwarf hamster, was named after Charles William Campbell, who was the first to discover the breed in 1902.
+The Campbell’s Dwarf hamster was named after Charles William Campbell, who was the first to discover the species in 1902.

-They are skittish and prone to nip if they feel threatened, so you may wonder why this breed is on our list.
+They are anecdotally skittish and prone to nip if they feel threatened, so you may wonder why this species is on our list.
 Truth is, they are friendly, but it takes time and patience to tame them.
-They are also not for the first-time hamster owner, and they do best in a home with older children who can handle the hamster properly.
+They are probably not for the first-time hamster owner, and they may be better in a home with older children who can handle the hamster properly.
 They are small and fast and will jump out of your hands quickly if frightened; however, most are friendly and will allow you to hold them.

 They are often mistaken for the Dwarf Winter White Russian hamster due to their appearance and are one of the most common dwarf hamster species.